Dick Durbin: Early life and education

-Durbin earned his J.D. from Georgetown University Law Center in 1969 and was admitted to the Illinois bar later that year.
+Early political career

 After graduating from law school, Durbin started a law practice in Springfield.
 He was legal counsel to Lieutenant Governor Paul Simon from 1969 to 1972, and then legal counsel to the Illinois State Senate Judiciary Committee from 1972 to 1982.
 Durbin was an unsuccessful Democratic candidate for the Illinois State Senate in 1976.
-From 1976 to 1981 he co-owned the Crow's Mill Pub in Springfield's Toronto neighborhood, which he later described as a "crash course" in running a business.
-He ran for lieutenant governor in 1978 as the running mate of State Superintendent of Schools Michael Bakalis.
-They were defeated by Republican incumbents Jim Thompson and Dave O'Neal.
-Durbin then worked as an adjunct professor of medical law at the Southern Illinois University School of Medicine for five years while maintaining his law practice.
+From 1976 to 1981 he co-owned the Crow's Mill Pub in Springfield's Toronto neighborhood, which he later called a "crash course" in running a business.
+He ran for lieutenant governor in 1978 as the running mate of Illinois Comptroller Michael Bakalis.
+They were defeated by Republican incumbents James R. Thompson and Dave O'Neal.
+Durbin then worked for five years as an adjunct professor of medical law at the Southern Illinois University School of Medicine while maintaining his law practice.